awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 - /chat/add - A POST request that adds a new message to the queue.
 - /api/purge - A GET request that deletes messages from the queue.

-Note: The React SPA created in a following section consumes all of these URLs.
+Note: The React SPA that is created in the following section consumes all of these URLs.

 Confirm that the Spring REST API works by viewing the messages.
-Enter the following URL into a browser.
+Enter the following URL into a browser (change the port value as needed):

 http://localhost:8080/chat/msgs